Internet tip: Writing website articles and product descriptions

 WordPress does create smaller-sized versions of the photos you upload for an article.
 Still, every image you upload should be resized to no larger than 1300 x 1300 pixels and no more than 200 KB in size.
 In most cases, I use 1000 x 1000 for maximum dimensions and 100 KB for the file size.
 Anything bigger is a waste of space and time.

 Update on image sizes

 If possible, get the images’ file size below 40 to 50 KB.
 This is because Google and other search engines pay much more attention to page load speed.
 As a result, a significant bottleneck can be large images located lower on the page.

 Space is essential since you have to back up the website regularly.
 The more time it takes, the more processing power it takes.
 It’s much easier for website administrators to manage, backup, and restore a website that’s 275 MB compared to 2.34 GB.
 (That’s a real-life example.)

 Time is essential since a website’s speed is integral to SEO.
 Faster websites rank higher in results.

 Note there are examples where you’ll need specific image dimension sizes for your theme features.
 There is no reason to make them larger than the theme requires, but you’ll also want to consider images for Retina displays.
-But this is most important to website designers a not as crucial for content authors.
+But this is most important to website designers and not as crucial for content authors.

 Use a featured image

 Many themes use the article’s featured image on the website’s home page, within a listing of website articles, or at the top of the article itself.
-Find out what size and aspect ratio your website uses for the featured image, and crop and resize the image appropriately before uploading.
+Find out what size and aspect ratio your website uses for the featured image and crop and resize the image appropriately before uploading.

 What headline format should I use?